The Golden Akita Retriever is a hybrid breed of dog that combines a Golden Retriever with the Japanese Akita.

 This hybrid breed does have a number of potential health conditions to be aware of.

-However, prior to getting your puppy, you should ask the breeder if the parents have been checked out for various conditions.
-This will stop them being passed down the genetic line.
+However, before getting your puppy, you should ask the breeder if the parents have been checked out for various conditions.
+This will stop them from being passed down the genetic line.

-So, the health conditions that you should really be aware of are as follows:
+So, the health conditions that you should be aware of are as follows: